 In Matthew 25:31-46, the very next passage, Jesus tells the crowd about the Day of Judgment.
 At the time of judgment, Jesus says that He will separate the sheep from the goats.
-In verse 41, He tells the goats that they are going to an eternal fire prepared for the Devil and his angels.
-Then, in verse 46, He states that those who do not love Him will go into “eternal punishment.”
+In verse 41, He tells the goats that they are going to an “everlasting fire” prepared for the Devil and his angels.
+Then, in verse 46, He states that those who do not love Him will go into “everlasting punishment.”

-These are two more scriptures that seem to weigh heavily against annihilationism, and establish the fact that in hell, there is no escape, and there is no hope of death…but the soul lives on in a place of everlasting punishment.
+These are two more scriptures that directly contradict annihilationism, and establish the fact that in hell, there is no escape, and there is no hope of death…but the soul lives on in a place of everlasting punishment.

-This might be the most convincing passage regarding the foolishness of annihilationism, since Jesus Himself, quoting from the Old Testament, states that in hell, the worm never dies and the fire never ceases.
+Regarding the foolishness of annihilationism, this might be the most convincing passage, since Jesus Himself, quoting from the Old Testament, states that in hell, the worm never dies and the fire is never, ever quenched.

 In Luke 12:4-7, Jesus tells a large crowd exactly how much God loves them and that even the hairs on their heads are numbered.
 He also warns the people not to fear those who can kill the body, but after that can do no more.
 Instead, they should fear Him who after death has the power to cast them into hell.